1chz/realworld-java21-springboot3/README.md

 This codebase demonstrates a fully-fledged fullstack application built with **Java 21 + Spring Boot 3**, including CRUD operations, authentication, routing, pagination, and more.

+If you want to see the API documentation related to this, please refer to https://1chz.github.io/realworld-java21-springboot3

 For more information on how this works with other frontend/backends, visit the [RealWorld](https://github.com/gothinkster/realworld) repository.

 ---